 Example agreement for people participating in moderated design research.

 Researcher introduces themselves to a participant.
-(18F/GSA internal version).
+(18F/GSA access only).

 An email for introducing yourself to potential participants (for example, people who responded to your invitation to participate in the research) and finding a good time for them to participate in a moderated research session.

 Doing UX at 18F can involve working with Content and Visual Designers, or people in our Acquisition, Product Management and Engineering Chapters.
 Read their pages in the TTS/18F Handbook for more information.

 18F/TTS staff can also participate in local communities of practice in by joining (18F/TTS access only):

 If you’re in need of a particular skill — help with a presentation or design deliverable; writing and content strategy; or development tasks — 18F’s microrequest staffing team can provide support.
 You can request assistance from 18F colleagues for help on billable projects in the #microrequests (18F/TTS access only) channel.
 Each discipline is represented at any time in the channel.

 Any billable project work is eligible for assistance via a microrequest.
 The only limitation is that microrequest tasks must typically take fewer than 8 hours of work a week, over no more than 3 weeks, for the person providing the assistance.
 You may post non-billable requests in the #helpwanted (18F/TTS access only) channel.